ZinniaCheetham101/Python_Open_Space_Final_Project/README.md

 New Jersey is the most densely populated state in the United States and is predicted to be the first to be fully developed.
 As a result, the state must be proactive in conserving land for people, wildlife, and as a public resource.

-Visualizations were created in Tableau and the final results were presented via Storyboard To view my Storyboard visit: https://public.tableau.com/app/profile/zinnia.cheetham/viz/Open_Space_In_NJ_Final_Project_ZMC/FinalStoryboard?publish=yes
+Visualizations were created in Tableau.
+The analysis and final results were presented via Storyboard To view my Storyboard visit: https://public.tableau.com/app/profile/zinnia.cheetham/viz/Open_Space_In_NJ_Final_Project_ZMC/FinalStoryboard?publish=yes

 Data sources: